Leogabson/Leogabson/README.md

 - 👋 Hi, I’m @Leogabson
-- 👀 I’m interested in ... learning programing and coding
+- 👀 I’m interested in ...
+Full Stack Development
+-
-- 🌱 I’m currently learning ...Frontend development
+- 🌱 I’m currently learning ...HTML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Projects
 - 📫 How to reach me ...gabrielehuwa92@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ..

 <!---
 Leogabson/Leogabson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.